Movatterモバイル変換

 Two European badgers grooming each other

-European badgers are the most social of badgers,[46] forming groups of six adults on average, though larger associations of up to 23 individuals have been recorded.
+European badgers are the most sociable of all badger species,[46] forming groups of six adults on average, though larger groups of up to 23 individuals have been recorded.
 Group size may be related to habitat composition.
 Under optimal conditions, badgerterritories can be as small as 30 ha (74 acres), but may be as large as 150 ha (370 acres) in marginal areas.[47]
 Badger territories can be identified by the presence of communallatrines and well-worn paths.[48]
 It is mainly males that are involved in territorial aggression.
 A hierarchical social system is thought to exist among badgers and large powerful boars seem to assert dominance over smaller males.
 Large boars sometimes intrude into neighbouring territories during the main mating season in early spring.

-Sparring and more vicious fights generally result from territorial defense in the breeding season.[49]
-However, in general, animals within and outside a group show considerable tolerance of each other.
+Sparring and more vicious fights generally result from territorial defence during the breeding season.[49]
+However, animals within and outside a group generally show considerable tolerance towards each other.
 Boars tend to mark their territories more actively than sows, with their territorial activity increasing during the mating season in early spring.[47]
-Badgersgroom each other very thoroughly with their claws and teeth.
-Grooming may have a social function.[50]
-They arecrepuscular andnocturnal in habits.[50]
+Badgersgroom each other thoroughly using their claws and teeth.
+This grooming may have a social function.[50]
+They arecrepuscular andnocturnal by nature.[50]
 Aggression among badgers is largely associated with territorial defence and mating.
-When fighting, they bite each other on the neck and rump, while running and chasing each other and injuries incurred in such fights can be severe and sometimes fatal.
-When attacked by dogs or sexually excited, badgers may raise their tails and fluff up their fur.[51]
+When fighting, they bite each other on the neck and rump while running and chasing each other, and the resulting injuries can sometimes be fatal.
+When attacked by dogs or when sexually excited, badgers may raise their tails and fluff up their fur.[51]

 Grunting and snuffling sounds